Board of Trustees

 Hanh Le is the executive director of the Weissberg Foundation, where she leads strategy development, grantmaking, operations, and stakeholder engagement.
 Prior to joining the foundation in 2016, she was the chief program officer at Exponent Philanthropy, where she led educational programming, content development, and internal learning efforts.
 Hanh has directed training, grant, and technical assistance programs for KaBOOM!, Community Technology Centers’ Network, and the Peace Corps.
 She holds degrees from the College of William & Mary in environmental geology and the University of Virginia School of Architecture in urban and environmental planning.

-Inspired by the power of collaborative impact and the DC-area community, Hanh co-founded the Cherry Blossom Giving Circle; co-chairs the Metro-DC chapter of Asian Americans and Pacific Islanders in Philanthropy and the Racial Equity Working Group of the Washington Regional Association of Grantmakers (WRAG).
-She also sits on the boards of Asian American LEAD and North Capital Main Street.
-She is passionate about family, friends, dogs, biking, food, matrixes, and bad TV.
+Inspired by the power of collaborative impact and the DC-area community, Hanh co-founded the Cherry Blossom Giving Circle and co-chairs the Metro-DC chapter of Asian Americans and Pacific Islanders in Philanthropy and the Racial Equity Working Group of the Washington Regional Association of Grantmakers (WRAG).
+She also sits on the boards of the WRAG, Innovation Network, Asian American LEAD, and North Capital Main Street.
+She is passionate about family, friends, dogs, biking, food, matrixes and bad TV.